Jonathan India Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Padres pitching staff ranks 21st in the league.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 19th in MLB.

-- The Padres have a 4.67 team ERA that ranks 21st among all MLB pitching staffs.
+- The Padres' 4.62 team ERA ranks 20th among all MLB pitching staffs.

-- Padres pitchers combine to give up 38 total home runs at a clip of 1.3 per game (to rank 22nd in the league).
+- Padres pitchers combine to rank 22nd in baseball in home runs allowed (39 total, 1.3 per game).

-- In his most recent appearance on Tuesday against the Chicago Cubs, the lefty tossed five innings, allowing two earned runs while surrendering four hits.
+- The righty last pitched on Wednesday against the Chicago Cubs, when he threw five innings, allowing three earned runs while giving up four hits.

-- The 30-year-old has put up a 5.87 ERA and 10.2 strikeouts per nine innings across five games this season, while giving up a batting average of .278 to opposing hitters.
+- The 31-year-old has an ERA of 6.75, with 8.2 strikeouts per nine innings, in five games this season.
+Opponents have a .311 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.